mako-framework/docs/04_databases_sql/02_query_builder.md

 ### Array and JSON representations of results

-You can convert both result and result set objects to arrays using the `toArray` method and to JSON using the `toJson` method, encoding them with `json_encode` or by casting the objects to strings.
+You can convert both single result and result set objects to arrays and JSON using the `toArray` and `toJson` methods respectively.
+JSON encoding of your results can also be achieved by using the [`json_encode`](http://php.net/manual/en/function.json-encode.php) function or by casting the objects to strings.

+> The `toJson` method accepts the same optional option flags as the [`json_encode`](http://php.net/manual/en/function.json-encode.php) function.

 ```
 $json = (string) $query->table('articles')->select(['id', 'title', 'content'])->limit(10)->all();